KubuEnjoyer/MyLeetCode/README.md

 # MyLeetCode
-This is repo for my solutions to LC problems in python
+This is a repo for my solutions to LC problems in python